cncf-tags/green-reviews-tooling/docs/proposals/proposal-003-report.md

 - Create new metrics from scratch
 - Aggregate existing metrics
 - Provide analytic functionalities on top of the raw metrics
-- Integration with cncf dev-stat on Grafana
+- Integration with CNCF [DevStats](https://github.com/cncf/devstats) Grafana

 ### Linked Docs